THE-Alan-Hicks/rackspace-how-to/content/dedicated-hosting/understanding-redhat-clusters.md

 means, the DRAC is an ideal platform for fencing.

-Should one of the cluster members crash or otherwise misbehave, its peer will connect to the crashed member's DRAC and power cycle the system.
+Should one of the cluster members crash or otherwise misbehave, its peer will connect to the failed member's DRAC and power cycle the system.
 This is a robust and fast way to force a broken member to release all of its resources immediately.
 The effects are not unlike pressing the "reset" button on a workstation.
 All activity is